checkly/docs.checklyhq.com/site/content/learn/playwright/performance.md

 [The Largest Contentful Paint API](https://developer.mozilla.org/en-US/docs/Web/API/Largest_Contentful_Paint_API) provides information on all large paints.
 Use this API to evaluate the Core Web Vital [Largest Contentful Paint](https://web.dev/lcp/) (LCP).

-{{< info >}}
-Large contentful paints are not a single event but rather event streams.
+> Large contentful paints are not a single event but rather event streams.
 A large paint can always be followed by an even larger one.

-To evaluate the LCP initialize a `PerformanceObserver`, observe `largest-contentful-paint` entries and access the last emitted paint.
+> To evaluate the LCP initialize a `PerformanceObserver`, observe `largest-contentful-paint` entries and access the last emitted paint.
-{{</ info >}}

 ```ts {title="largest-contentful-paint.spec.ts"}
 {{% readfile filename="samples/playwright/basic-performance-largest-contentful-paint.spec.ts" %}}